plone/documentation/develop/addons/five-grok/browser-components/views.rst

 -  One or more browser layers can be activated when a particular product is installed in a Plone site.
 The `plone.browserlayer`_ package supports this via the *browserlayer.xml* GenericSetup syntax.
-See the `Dexterity Developer Manual`_ for more information about creating a GenericSetup profile.
+See the :doc:`Dexterity Developer Manual </external/plone.app.dexterity/docs/index>` for more information about creating a GenericSetup profile.

 For example, the following class (view implementation and template not